codingyen/CodeAlone/README.md

 # [LeetCode](https://leetcode.com/problemset/algorithms/)
-- Some of LeetCode questions are very interesting and help us understand the algorithm.
+- Some of LeetCode questions are very interesting and help us understand the algorithm better.
 - I mainly use Python to solve the question and try to make it as much simple as possible.
 - In addition, all the similar questions are put together for easier comparison.
 - Last but not least, welome for any feedback.